 - When should I arrive?

-We typically schedule builds for volunteers on Saturdays.
-Every workday begins with a brief devotional and a training session at 8:30 a.m., and finishes around 3:30 or 4 p.m.
+Volunteer build days are typically scheduled weekly Wednesday – Saturday.
+Every workday begins with a brief introduction and a training session at 8:30 a.m., and finishes around 3:30 or 4 p.m.
 Please arrive by or before 8:30 because we need to check in volunteers, explain the day’s work to be done, and discuss safety issues.
 Any changes to this schedule, weather updates or cancelations will be emailed to build volunteers via the Builds Group emails.

 - Where do I go to volunteer?